-If you want to implement your own investment strategy on Bondora*, you have to invest in the investment product Bondora Portfolio Pro.
-Unlike Bondora Go & Grow and Bondora Portfolio Manager, you can invest very specifically only in certain loans.
+If you want to implement your personal investment strategy on Bondora, you need to invest via the investment product Bondora Portfolio Pro.
+Unlike Bondora Go & Grow and Bondora Portfolio Manager, you can invest specifically in certain loans only.
 The Portfolio Pro is similar to the Auto Invest feature of other P2P platforms.
-If you have not set a reserve with Portfolio Pro, Portfolio Pro will fully automatically invest in new P2P loans for you without any restrictions until the investment amount is fully invested.
+If you have not selected a reserve with Portfolio Pro, Portfolio Pro will fully automatically invest in new P2P loans for you without any restrictions until the investment amount is fully invested.

 After Bondora Go & Grow, Bondora Portfolio Pro is the most popular investment product on Bondora.
 How to set up Portfolio Pro and set it up correctly, we will show you in this post.

 Set up and activate Bondora Portfolio Pro

 To set up Portfolio Pro, you first need to customize your view.

 To do this, click on your name in the top-right corner and then on the "Change View" link and select Bondora Portfolio Pro.
 After that you can select Portfolio Pro from the menu on the left.

 In the next step, you can apply several settings.

 The minimum investment amount per credit is €5 and it is invested in all countries, ratings and credit periods.
 You can view more settings by clicking on the "Add Filter" link.

 Note: The content of this article is for general information purposes only and does not constitute investment advice or recommendation.
 The information provided is based on our experience and financial knowledge.
 Every successful investor should inform himself extensively and make his own decisions, which are tailored to the personal goals.